Maybe you already know what NFTs are, the so-called "non-fungible tokens", but do you know how they came about and why?

 More control of artists over their works

 Neither Dash nor McCoy patented the idea, although McCoy spent the next few years evangelizing it.
-But they both envisioned their creation as a way to give artists more control over their work.
+But both envisioned their creation as a way to give artists more control over their work.

 Technology would allow artists to exercise control over their work, to sell it more easily, to protect themselves more strongly against others not authorized to appropriate it.